AdobeDocs/platform-learn.en/help/tutorial-web-sdk/overview.md

 >[!NOTE]
 >
->A similar multi-solution tutorial is available for [Web SDK](../tutorial-mobile-sdk/overview.md).
+>A similar multi-solution tutorial is available for [Mobile SDK](../tutorial-mobile-sdk/overview.md).

 ## Prerequisites